Health Care Reform

 Health Insurance Marketplace Opens Doors

-On October 1, millions of Americans will be able to purchase health insurance from the new marketplace set up as part of the Affordable Care Act.
+On November 15, millions of Americans will be able to renew or purchase for the first time health insurance from the new marketplace set up as part of the Affordable Care Act.
 In 2012, Latinos made up one-third of the total uninsured population in the United States.
 Conservative estimates note that nearly six million nonelderly Hispanics will gain access to coverage through this marketplace and the expansion of Medicaid in the first years of full implementation of the law.

 |Estimate what coverage might cost you with this tool developed by the Kaiser Family Foundation.|